gotin23/gotin23/README.md

 - 📫 How to reach me **Linkdu06@hotmail.com**

-- 👨‍🎨 I'm loving travel specially in India 🇮🇳, mangas 🇯🇵 ,videos games 🎮 and new technologies 💻
+- 👨‍🎨 I'm loving travel specially in India🇮🇳, mangas🇯🇵,video games🎮 and new technologies💻

 <h3 align="left">Connect with me:</h3>
 <p align="left">